-Map 18: Proposed Projects, Source: USCBP, Source: Michael Baker Corporation
+Map 19: Proposed Projects, Source: USCBP, Source: Michael Baker Corporation (A larger version of this map can be found in Appendix E).

 Short Term Highway Project Recommendations

 Several corridor safety and operational concerns were identified as priority needs that will only worsen with future traffic growth.
 These include aggressive driving approaching signalized intersections on US 340, left-turns and through movements at un-signalized intersections on US 340, and intersection improvements to accommodate the proposed entrance relocation for the US Customs & Border Protection (USCBP) Advanced Training Center.
 These concerns were identified through analytical analyses, field observations and public involvement efforts associated with this study.